wavebyrd/great_expectations/docs/docusaurus/docs/cloud/overview/gx_cloud_overview.md

 * **Monitor Data Health.** GX Cloud provides metric summaries and trends to help you understand and improve test coverage and success across your business.
 See [Data Health](/cloud/overview/data_health.md) for more detail.

 :::note Data Source support
 Some features aren't supported for some Data Sources.
-See [Data Source limitations](/docs/cloud/data_sources/manage_data_sources.md#data-source-limitations) for details.
+See [Manage Data Sources](/docs/cloud/data_sources/manage_data_sources.md#workflow-and-feature-support) for details.
 :::

 ## GX Cloud architecture